 That’s the view of Jody Collings, a senior consultant at Just Recruitment Group Ltd, who handles hundreds of CVs a month.
 She says the ones that stand out are concise, accurate and well written, creating just the right impression of a prospective candidate.

 To ensure your CV is as sharp as a box of razor blades, here are Jody’s top tips to give it a spring clean.

 1. Be ruthless

 Okay, so your Mum and Dad are very proud of your silver medal in the school dance competition.
 But you’re a twenty-something professional, and it’s unlikely to help you stand out from the crowd when you go for your next sales job.

 “Cut unnecessary detail from your CV,” advises Jody.
 “The average recruiter will have a large quantity of applications to work through.
 If yours seems verbose or self-indulgent, you’ll go to the bottom of the pile.”

 Of course, what counts as “unnecessary” detail changes over time.
-Including a breakdown of GCSE results is important if you’re a school leaver.
-But if you’ve been working for a decade or more, it’s probably sufficient just to say how many you have, and within what grade range.
+Including a breakdown of GCSE results which is important if you’re a school leaver, but if you’ve been working for a decade or more, it’s probably sufficient just to say how many you have, and within what grade range.
 Your more recent educational and professional experience will trump what you did when you were 15.